goenning/goenning/_posts/2017/2017-01-25-adding-custom-data-go-binaries-compile-time.md

 > go build -ldflags "-X github.com/goenning/hello-go/info.BuildTime=$(date +"%Y.%m.%d.%H%M%S") -X github.com/goenning/hello-go/info.CommitHash=$(git log --pretty=format:'%h' -n 1)"

 Just remember that as we are writing a package that is intended to be imported somewhere else, our variables need to start with a capital letter.
-You could also implement some sort of encapsulation to have access to them from outsite your package.
+Another option would be leaving them as internal and implement some sort of encapsulation to have access to them from outsite your package.

 ### That's all for today folks